 We'll help you choose the phone, TV and home broadband deal that's right for you:

-To see the home phone, TV and broadband deals in your local area, enter your postcode and select the services you want to compare.
+To see the home phone, TV and broadband deals in your local area, tick the services you want, enter your postcode and then click compare.

 MAC stands for 'migration access code'.
 It's a 17 or 18-digit code made up of numbers and letters, which you can get from your current broadband provider.